-To provide more clarity, we add also here an example calculation, taking the fuel litres reduction generated by the same 22 trains for the Zürich S-Bahn (14 Rabe 514 and 8 Rabe 511-6 cars, operated by SBB); see first line on the table at pag.
-12
+To provide more clarity, we add also here an example calculation, taking the fuel litres reduction generated by the same 22 trains for the Zürich S-Bahn (14 Rabe 514 and 8 Rabe 511 with 6-car units, operated by SBB); see third line on the Table at page 14 of the Impact Report.
+The tiny difference between this example and the table is due to rounding.